Join our lab

 Currently: Ecology instructor, UBC

 Rachel backpacked all over the North Cascades to resurvey legacy vegetation plots and assess changes in species' distributions along elevation gradients.
-She found that most species have not shifted their ranges over the past 30-40 years, despite substantial increases in winter temperatures.
-However, many species decreased in abundance within their historic ranges.
+She found that most species have not shifted their ranges over the past 30-40 years, despite substantial increases in winter temperatures, unless fire disturbance provided an opportunity for community reassembly.

 Chris Kopp

 Chris is interested in how plant species in mountain environments have responded to recent climate change and how they will respond to future climate shifts.
 This interest includes understanding direct responses to climate as well as outcomes of novel species interactions.
-To test these responses he employs techniques such as resurveys, repeat photography, species removal and warming experiments.
+To test these responses, he employed techniques such as resurveys, repeat photography, species removal and warming experiments.

 Devin Gamble